EDCD/EDMarketConnector/PLUGINS.md

 `from companion import category_map` - Or any of the other static data contained therein.
 NB: There's a plan to move such to a `data` module.

+`from util_ships import ship_map` - A mapping of symbolic to English readable names for ships.

 `import plug` - For using `plug.show_error()` and accessing the flags for `dashboard_entry()` to be useful (see example below).
 Relying on anything else isn't supported.